Should I Get A Lawyer For Workers’ Compensation?

 Workers’ compensation will provide an offer they know is probably lower than what they would have to pay if they make ongoing payments.

-An attorney will be able to evaluate your case and determine how much your care is likely to cost for the long-term and negotiate on your behalf, especially if you will be unable to return to work at any point in the future.
+An attorney will be able to evaluate your case and determine how much your wage losses and medical bills are likely to cost for the long-term and negotiate on your behalf, especially if you will be unable to return to work at any point in the future.

 7. An Attorney Knows the Law